LedgerHQ/ragger/doc/glossary.rst

      `Pytest <https://docs.pytest.org/>`_ is a largely used, open-source Python testing tool.
 Its ``fixture`` mechanism works neatly with ``Ragger``.

+   RAPDU
+     "Response APDU", designates the response of an :term:`application` following an :term:`APDU` from the :term:`client` to the application.

    SDK
      The **SDK** is the open-source code allowing an application to be compiled for a Ledger cold wallet device.
 It is hosted on GitHub.